A Guide to Mobile Home Underpinning

 Dents and dings may be unsightly, but can generally be left alone.
 For smaller cracks and holes, seal with a good quality mortar, caulk, or epoxy filler — make sure they’re rated for all weather or exterior use.
 Applying weather resistant tape is another inexpensive method to patch breaches in your underpinning

-Replacement skirting panels and skirting kits
+Replacement skirting panels and skirting kits with Star Mobile!

-Vinyl underpinning is a great choice for most mobile home owners (but if you’re curious, here are some other skirting ideas), but as with many things, time eventually takes its toll.
+Vinyl mobile home underpinning is a great choice for most mobile home owners (but if you’re curious, here are some other skirting ideas), but as with many things, time eventually takes its toll.
 Luckily, Star Mobile Home Supply has everything you need to restore this essential functional and aesthetic component of your mobile home.

 SHOP SKIRTING